berkeley-stat243/stat243-fall-2022/syllabus.md

 will help your class participation grade), although of course you should not provide a solution to a problem set problem.
-If you have a specific administrative question you need to direct just to me, it's fine to email me directly.
+If you have a specific administrative question you need to direct just to me, it's fine to email me directly or post private on the Discussion site.
 But if you simply want to privately ask a question about content, then just come to an office hour or see me after class or James during/after section.

 If you're enrolled in the class you should be a member of the group and be able to access it.
-If you're auditing or not yet enrolled and would like access, make sure to fill out the survey above and I will add you.
+If you're auditing or not yet enrolled and would like access, make sure to fill out the [course survey](https://forms.gle/SVm9thpkh16Zps2h6) and I will add you.
 In addition, we will use Gradescope for viewing grades.

 ## Course material  {#course-material .unnumbered}